-WASHINGTON — President Trump suggested that the 2020 elections should be delayed as he railed against mail voting Thursday morning — the latest escalation in what appear to be attempts to delegitimize an election he might lose.
+WASHINGTON — President Trump suggested that the 2020 elections should be delayed as he railed against mail-in voting Thursday morning — the latest escalation in what appear to be attempts to delegitimize an election he might lose.

 “With Universal Mail-In Voting (not Absentee Voting, which is good), 2020 will be the most INACCURATE & FRAUDULENT Election in history.
 It will be a great embarrassment to the USA.
 Delay the Election until people can properly, securely and safely vote???”
 Trump tweeted Thursday.

-Mail voting has its problems, and isn’t foolproof.
+Mail voting has its problems, and it isn’t foolproof.
 But Trump has consistently lied about its dangers, claiming its use will lead to widespread voting fraud.

 Trump himself has regularly voted by mail.